King for a Day (Jamiroquai song)

-"King for a Day" is the fourth single from British funk and acid jazz band Jamiroquai's fourth studio album, Synkronized (1999).
-The song was written by Jay Kay and is a "tribute" to bassist Stuart Zender, who left the band shortly before Synkronized was completed.
-Jay Kay subsequently rerecorded all the songs on the album without Zender, and added "King for a Day" as the final track on the album.
+"King for a Day" is the fifth and final single from British funk and acid jazz band Jamiroquai's fourth studio album, Synkronized (1999).
+The song was written by Jay Kay.
 Upon its release on 29 November 1999, the song reached number 20 on the UK Singles Chart.
-The video features Jay Kay walking around an old mansion, where each room has a member of the band.
+The video features Jay Kay walking around an old mansion in a regal costume, where each room has a member of the band.